 Once the repository manager is started and you are accessing the user interface the first time, you will see the trial activation form.
 Provide your full name, email address, organization, and location and click on Submit Activation Request.

 You will immediately receive an email from Sonatype with the subject “Your Nexus Repository Manager Trial License,” which contains your trial license key.
 Paste this license key into the license field in the Nexus Repository Manager user interface.
 Click Activate to activate your 14-day Nexus Repository Manager trial.
 Once your trial is activated, you will be presented with the user interface.

 After activating your repository manager install, you can log into the user interface as an administrator.
 Go to http://localhost:8081/nexus/ and click on the Login button in the upper right-hand corner of the interface.

 admin and password is

-The Nexus Professional Trial evaluation guide assumes that you are logged in as an administrator.
+The Nexus Repository Manager Trial evaluation guide assumes that you are logged in as an administrator.

-To make it easier to evaluate Nexus, we’ve created a set of projects to demonstrate the features of Nexus Open Source and Nexus Professional.
+To make it easier to evaluate Nexus Repository Manager, we’ve created a set of projects to demonstrate the features of Nexus Repository Manager OSS and Nexus Repository Manager.
 These example projects are bundled with the trial installer for your convenience.

-When you downloaded the trial distribution of Nexus Professional, your server is also preconfigured to demonstrate important features.
+When you downloaded the trial distribution of Nexus Repository Manager, your server is also preconfigured to demonstrate important features.

-- Nexus has been preconfigured to download the search index from the Central Repository.
+- Nexus Repository Manager has been preconfigured to download the search index from the Central Repository.

 - A Staging profile has been configured to demonstrate release management.

-- Nexus proxies NuGet Gallery so that you can quickly evaluate support for .NET development.
+- Nexus Repository Manager proxies NuGet Gallery so that you can quickly evaluate support for .NET development.